Flexible Bayesian modelling in dichotomous item response theory using mixtures of skewed item curves: Proposed Model

 Although asymmetric ICC models are more flexible and allow for specific aims like identifying outstanding individuals, it is not reasonable to consider a test with only asymmetric items.
 Symmetric items are often quite efficient to estimate individuals' latent traits and, therefore, most of the items are designed to be symmetric.
 Given their higher statistical and computational complexity, asymmetric items should only be considered for specific aims or to provide a better fit to items that are, unexpectedly, not properly accommodated by a symmetric ICC.
-In any case, it is typically hard to define \emph{a priori} which items should have such feature.
+In any case, it is typically hard to define \emph{a priori} which items should be modelled by an asymmetric ICC.
 Moreover, it is not reasonable to assume that all the items in a test are asymmetric as this would typically defy the parsimony principle.

-In order to mitigate this problem and to account for an eventual heterogeneity among the items symmetry status, we propose a model-based approach to consider the uncertainty about each item's skewness.
+To mitigate this problem and to account for an eventual heterogeneity among the items symmetry status, we propose a model-based approach to consider the uncertainty about each item's skewness.
 The finite mixture skew-probit IRT model consists of a finite mixture of ICC's in which each of the three mixture components correspond to one skewness status - symmetric, negatively and positively asymmetric.
-This is attained by considering the model in (\ref{mmeq1})-(\ref{mmeq2}) and eliciting a finite mixture prior for the skewness parameter $\gamma_i$.
-It is computationally appealing to specify this mixture as follows.
+This is attained by considering the model in (\ref{mmeq1})-(\ref{mmeq2}) and eliciting the point-mass mixture prior for the skewness parameter $\gamma_i$ hierarchically represented as